syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/How-to-Place-UserControl-in-a-Header-Cell.md

 ---
 layout: post
 title: How to Place a UserControl in Header Cell | Windows Forms | Syncfusion
-description: Learn here all about how to Place a UserControl in a Header Cell of Syncfusion Windows Forms GridGroupingControl control and more.
+description: Learn here all about how to Place a UserControl in a Header Cell of Syncfusion Windows Forms GridGroupingControl and more.
 platform: windowsforms
 control: GridGrouping
 documentation: ug